Please keep checking the website, or send an email to firstname.lastname@example.org to be notified when the online application will open.

 Applications may include:

 - two letters of recommendation from experts in the doctoral research areas.
-The letters must be received before the closure of the call.

 - copies of (selected) publications